deep-learning-with-pytorch/dlwpt-code/README.md

-# bookcode
+# Deep Learning with PyTorch
-Code for the book Deep Learning with PyTorch by Eli Stevens and Luca Antiga.
+Code for the book Deep Learning with PyTorch by Eli Stevens and Luca Antiga, published by Manning Publications.

+In early access now!